yukoba/nd4j/getstarted.md

 ## <a id="devtools">Dev Tools for C on OSX, Windows & Linux</a>

 To compile certain ND4J dependencies on Windows or a Linux OS, you will need to install some dev tools for C, including gcc.
-To check if you have *gcc*, enter *gcc -v* on your terminal or command prompt.
+To check if you have *gcc*, enter `gcc -v` on your terminal or command prompt.

 ###OSX

 Some versions of the [Apple developer tool Xcode](https://developer.apple.com/xcode/downloads/) will install *gcc* for you.
-If you don't already have gcc, enter *brew install gcc* into your command prompt.
+If you don't already have gcc, enter `brew install gcc` into your command prompt.

 ### <a id="windows"> Windows </a>

 Windows users may need to install [Visual Studio Community 2013 or later](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), which is free.
 You will need to add its path to your PATH environment variable manually.
-The path will look something like this: *C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin*
+The path will look something like this: `C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin`

-Type "cl" into your CMD.
+Type `cl` into your CMD.
 You may get a message informing you that certain .dll files are missing.
 Make sure that your VS/IDE folder is in the path (see above).
-If your CMD returns usage info for "cl", then it's in the right place.
+If your CMD returns usage info for `cl`, then it's in the right place.

 If you use Visual Studio: